 Air Charity Network is a non profit organization comprised of pilots, volunteers and staff dedicated to serving the community by facilitating free private air transportation for medical patients who cannot afford commercial travel.
 Their passengers are patients who have to travel long distances for evaluation, diagnosis and treatment that are not locally available.

-National Patient Travel Center (NPTC) exists to facilitate patient access to appropriate charitable medical air transportation in the US.
+National Patient Travel Center (NPTC) exists to facilitate patient access to appropriate, charitable transportation in the US.

 Miracle Flights for Kids is a non-profit medical flight organization dedicated to helping very sick children overcome financial obstacles that prevent them from getting access to the correct medical care and treatment.
 Miracle Flights for Kids strives to forge the necessary alliances with pilots, commercial airlines and sponsors to provide the means to get our kids to and from treatment.
 For more information, contact them at (702) 261-0494.